opencitations/heritrace/README.md

 - [**CI/CD Pipeline**](https://opencitations.github.io/heritrace/testing/cicd/)

-## 📖 Key Features
+## 📖 Key features

 HERITRACE bridges the gap between sophisticated semantic technologies and the practical needs of cultural heritage professionals:

-- **Provenance Management and Change Tracking**: Complete change history and versioning with detailed tracking of who, when, and what changed
+- **Provenance management and change tracking**: Complete change history and versioning with detailed tracking of who, when, and what changed
-- **Time Machine & Time Vault**: Timeline interface for version management and recovery of past versions of the data
+- **Time machine and Time vault**: Timeline interface for version management and recovery of past versions of the data
-- **Intelligent Metadata Management**: Real-time SHACL validation, disambiguation, and dynamic field configuration
+- **Intelligent metadata management**: Real-time SHACL validation, disambiguation, and dynamic field configuration
-- **ORCID Integration**: Secure authentication allowing only authorized personnel to make modifications
+- **ORCID integration**: Secure authentication allowing only authorized personnel to make modifications
-- **Seamless RDF Integration**: Works out-of-the-box with existing RDF datasets and any triplestore
+- **Seamless RDF integration**: Works out-of-the-box with existing RDF datasets and any triplestore

 For a detailed overview of features and technical foundation, see our [**User Guide**](https://opencitations.github.io/heritrace/user-guide/overview/) for details on how to get started.